komuw/naz/README.md

 then run the `naz-cli` as usaul:
 `naz-cli --client tmp.my_config.my_naz_client`
 And just like that you are good to go.
-This is what errors from `naz` will look like on sentry:
+This is what errors from `naz` will look like on sentry(sans the emojis, ofcourse):

 ![naz integration with sentry](https://raw.githubusercontent.com/komuw/naz/master/documentation/sphinx-docs/naz-sentry.png "naz integration with sentry")